Get Your Personal Profile Right So Recruiters Read the Rest

 1. What is the definition of a personal profile?

-A personal profile is an introductory paragraph at the start of a CV that offers a summary of the applicant and their skills and strengths.
+The definition of a personal profile is an introductory paragraph at the start of a CV.
+It offers a brief summary of the candidate's strengths and experience.
 It should:

-- Only include facts that are relevant to the job being applied for.
+- Only include facts that are relevant to role you're applying for.

-- Match the content of the rest of the CV.
+- Work well with the content of the rest of the CV, and your cover letter.

-- Look through the sections of the CV such as employment history, education and additional skills and pick out the facts from each that you think are the most important.
+- Look through the employment history, education, and skills sections and pick out the most important facts.

-- Make sure the tone and voice are consistent throughout the personal profile, and that you make use of any keywords you’ve identified.
+- Make sure the tone and voice are consistent, and that you've chosen relevant keywords.

 - Ask friends to read it and give an honest appraisal.